 BRUNY ISLAND & ADVENTURE BAY

-Learn about how southern right whales were almost hunted to extinction and Adventure Bay housed four whaling stations before the industry’s decline in the mid-1840s.
-The ruins can be seen on a walk to Grassy Point.
+At Adventure Bay on the east coast of Bruny Island, we walk along the dramatic coastal cliffs of the Fluted Cape and hope to see Bennett’s wallabies which are endemic to Bruny Island.
+Learn about how southern right whales were almost hunted to extinction: Adventure Bay housed four whaling stations before the industry’s decline in the mid-1840s and some of the ruins can be seen on a walk to Grass Point.
+Later, visit the Bligh Museum of Pacific Exploration to learn about Adventure Bay’s rich maritime history.

 MARIA ISLAND NATIONAL PARK

-FREYCINET NATIONAL PARK AND SCHOUTEN ISLAND
+FREYCINET NATIONAL PARK l SCHOUTEN ISLAND

-The Freycinet Peninsula is a dramatic headland dominated by a pink-hued granite mountain range called The Hazards.
-Blessed with picturesque sweeping bays with white sand beaches like famed Wineglass Bay, much of the peninsula is designated as Freycinet National Park.
+The Freycinet Peninsula is a dramatic headland dominated by a pink-hued granite mountain range called the Hazards.
+Blessed with picturesque sweeping bays with white sand beaches like the famed Wineglass Bay, much of the peninsula is designated as Freycinet National Park.
+Take a guided hike along the Isthmus Track and be rewarded with magnificent views from the lookout or swim in the azure waters of Wineglass Bay.
+South of Freycinet, close to Schouten Island, keep an eye out for large colonies of fur seals sunning themselves at Taillefer Rocks.

 PORT ARTHUR HISTORIC SITE

 One of Australia’s most significant historic places, the UNESCO World Heritage-listed Port Arthur ruins stand sentinel on the Tasman Peninsula south of the narrow isthmus of Eaglehawk Neck.
-For more than 40 years the Port Arthur penal colony housed British and Australian convicts, sentenced to hard labour before its heavy iron doors clanked shut for the last time in 1877.
+For more than 40 years the Port Arthur penal colony housed British and Australian convicts sentenced to hard labour before its heavy iron doors clanked shut for the last time in 1877.
+Today, the Historic Site has over 30 buildings, ruins, and restored period homes set on 100 acres of landscaped grounds.
+In the company of Port Arthur’s knowledgeable guides, join a walking tour to explore the site’s most significant buildings, including the Penitentiary, the Separate Prison, and the Convict Church.

 DAY 11: ARRIVE HOBART